baxmittens/OpenGeoSysUncertaintyQuantification.jl/docs/src/index.md

 The principle idea is to always start with a fully configured and running deterministic OGS6 project.
 There are three basic functions which create three individual xml-files which are used to define the stochastic OGS project.
 These files are human-readable and can be manually configured and duplicated for the use in other, or slightly altered, stochastic projects.

+Note that if relative pathes are used as in this documentation, the scripts have always be called from the same directory.
+You can prevent this by using absolute pathes.

 The first function
 ```julia
 generatePossibleStochasticParameters(